 - 8.1 The site is an allocated housing site under policies HERT1 and HERT5 of the District Plan to meet the development strategy for housing growth in the District as detailed in policies DPS1, DPS2, DPS3.
-Policy HERT5 identifies the site to accommodate around 50 homes by 2022.
+Policy HERT1 states a minimum of 950 new homes are to be provided in Hertford and Policy HERT5 identifies the site to accommodate around 50 homes by 2022.
 Therefore the principle of residential is acceptable. - 8.2 The number of dwellings set out in Policy HERT5 is not the maximum and is subject to Masterplanning, other relevant policies and detailed plans to determine the capacity of the site.

 Paragraphs 117 and 127 of the NPPF are relevant in this regard as they seek to ensure developments promote an effective use of land and optimise the potential of a site to accommodate and sustain an appropriate amount and mix of development.